How can we help you?

 3. luci-app-openvpn

-6. Now you need to download OpenVPN client configuration files.
-For this, we recommend going into our recommended server utility: https://nordvpn.com/servers/tools/
+2. Now you will need to download the OpenVPN client configuration files.

-For the purpose of this guide, we will be using the us5104.nordvpn.com server.
+For this guide, we will be using the us5104.nordvpn.com server.

-9. In the lower field, enter your NordVPN service credential username and password into separate lines.
+9. Enter your NordVPN service credentials, username, and password in the lower field on separate lines.

 username